 If you don’t have dimmers, no problem.
 A plethora of new LED bulbs links up with apps to easily and affordably set the mood for you.

 So there you have it, 10 easy ways you can make your home more relaxing.
 Why do you want to do it?
 Our environments affect not just our moods, it affects who we become.
-So if you want to start thriving, to feel more joyful, more focused and relaxed, make your space feel like a retreat.
+So if you want to start thriving, to feel more joyful, more focused and relaxed, turn your home into a spa-inspired retreat.